notbakaneko/scthumber/README.md

 ### Development

 The Docker Compose configuration is provided for development convenience.
 Usage for production or combination with other projects is outside the scope of the provided configuration.
+Builds for deployment _should not_ be using the provided Docker Compose configuration.

 Running for development: